stoplightio/spectral/README.md

 ## Programmatic usage

-Spectral is written in TypeScript (the compiled to JavaScript) and can be used directly for when you need to use Spectral programmatically.
+Spectral is written in TypeScript (then compiled to JavaScript) and can be used directly for when you need to use Spectral programmatically.
 Take a look at our ["JavaScript API documentation"](docs/js-api.md).

 ## FAQs